GraphiteEditor/Graphite/website/content/about.md

 ## License

-The Graphite editor and source code are provided under the Apache License 2.0 terms.
+The Graphite editor source code is published under the terms of the Apache License 2.0.
 See below for details and exclusions:

 <a href="/license" class="button arrow">License</a>